ttarnok/instrument-swap-api/README.md

 ## Usage

+Running the application with the ```--help``` or ```-h``` flags will display the possible command-line options and exit.

+### API endpoints
-- [X] GET    /v1/users // Show detailed list of users
+- GET    /v1/users // Show detailed list of users
-- [X] POST   /v1/users // Register a new user
+- POST   /v1/users // Register a new user
-- [X] PUT    /v1/users/{id} // Update a user
+- PUT    /v1/users/{id} // Update a user
-- [X] DELETE /v1/users/{id} // Delete a user
+- DELETE /v1/users/{id} // Delete a user
-- [ ] PUT    /v1/users/activated // Activate a new user
-- [X] PUT    /v1/users/password // Update the password of the user
+- PUT    /v1/users/password // Update the password of the user

-- [X] GET    /v1/instruments // Show detailed list of instruments (pagination)
+- GET    /v1/instruments // Show detailed list of instruments (pagination)
-- [X] POST   /v1/instruments // Create a new instrument
+- POST   /v1/instruments // Create a new instrument
-- [X] GET    /v1/instruments/{id} // Show the details of a specific instrument
+- GET    /v1/instruments/{id} // Show the details of a specific instrument
-- [X] PATCH  /v1/instruments/{id} // Update a specific instrument
+- PATCH  /v1/instruments/{id} // Update a specific instrument
-- [X] DELETE /v1/instruments/{id} // Delete a specific instrument
+- DELETE /v1/instruments/{id} // Delete a specific instrument

-- [X] GET    /v1/swaps // Return the ongoing swap requests
+- GET    /v1/swaps // Return the ongoing swap requests
-- [X] GET    /v1/swaps/{id} // Get a specific swap by id
+- GET    /v1/swaps/{id} // Get a specific swap by id
-- [X] POST   /v1/swaps // Initiates a new swap request
+- POST   /v1/swaps // Initiates a new swap request
-- [X] POST   /v1/swaps/{id}/accept // Accepts a swap request
+- POST   /v1/swaps/{id}/accept // Accepts a swap request
-- [X] POST   /v1/swaps/{id}/reject // Rejects a swap request
+- POST   /v1/swaps/{id}/reject // Rejects a swap request
-- [X] DELETE /v1/swaps/{id} // Ends an instrument swap
+- DELETE /v1/swaps/{id} // Ends an instrument swap

-- [X] POST   /v1/token // Return a new Access Token + Refresh Token
+- POST   /v1/token // Return a new Access Token + Refresh Token
-- [X] POST   /v1/token/refresh // Return a new Access Token
+- POST   /v1/token/refresh // Return a new Access Token
-- [X] POST   /v1/token/blacklist // Blacklists a refresh token
+- POST   /v1/token/blacklist // Blacklists a refresh token
-- [X] POST   /v1/token/logout // Blacklists the given access and refresh tokens
+- POST   /v1/token/logout // Blacklists the given access and refresh tokens

-- [X] GET    /v1/liveliness
+- GET    /v1/liveliness
-- [ ] GET    /v1/readyness

-- [X] GET    /debug/vars // Display apprication metrics
+- GET    /debug/vars // Display apprication metrics
-- [X] GET    /debug/pprof // Display debug infos
+- GET    /debug/pprof // Display debug infos

 ## Release milestones

 ### TODO List
+- Implement user activation.
 - Replace pq database driver to [pgx](https://github.com/jackc/pgx).
 - Refactor the whole application from the (fat service pattern)[https://www.alexedwards.net/blog/the-fat-service-pattern] into more decoupled parts.
   - Every decoupled part should depend only on the code that they really use.
 (Interface segregation principle: "Clients should not be forced to depend upon interfaces that they do not use.")